 Lachenalia is a genus with bulbs in the Hyacinthaceae family found in Namibia and South Africa.
-There are around 110 species (80 of those are found in the Cape region.)
-Most of these have a dormancy period and grow new roots each year.
-Lachenalia species U-Z are found on this page.
+There are around 133 species.
+A complete illustrated systematic monograph of this genus by Graham Duncan, The Genus Lachenalia, was published in 2012.
+Lachenalia species u-z are found on this page.

-Lachenalia unicolor is found in heavy soil in large colonies from the Bokkeveld Mountains to Somerset West.
+Lachenalia unicolor Jacq. is found in heavy soil in large colonies from the Bokkeveld Mountains to Somerset West.
+Graham Duncan proposed including this species in Lachenalia pallida Aiton. in his 2012 book.
 It has flowers on long pedicels in many different colors with green or purplish markings and blooms in the spring.
 Photo 1 by Mary Sue Ittner shows plants flowering in Clanwilliam September 2006.
 Photos 2-5 are of plants in cultivation.
 Photo 2 by Mary Sue Ittner.
 Photos 3-5 were taken by Nhu Nguyen.
 Photos 4-5 were taken at the UC Botanical Garden.

-Lachenalia unifolia grows on sandy granitic or sandstone soils from Namaqualand to Bredasdorp.
+Lachenalia unifolia Jacq. grows on sandy granitic or sandstone soils from Namaqualand to Bredasdorp.
 It has a single linear leaf that is banded with green and maroon and bell-shaped blue, pink, or light yellow flowers with white tips.
-The first two photos from Cameron McMaster taken in the Overberg and the last from Mary Sue Ittnertaken September 2006 in the Western Cape near Darling.
+Flowers are variable with short or long pedicels and anthers are included.
+Plants grow from 10 to 35 cm high and flowering is from August to October.
+Photos from Cameron McMaster taken at Darling, the Biedouw Valley, the Overberg, and Namaqualand.

-Lachenalia ventricosa grows in moist sandy areas usually in the Northwest Cape.
-Flowers are pale yellow with white tips.
+Lachenalia ventricosa Schltr. ex W. F. Barker grows in moist sandy areas usually in the Northwest Cape.
+Plants are from 20 to 48 cm high with a single leaf with undulate margins and sessile pale yellow flowers with white tips and exserted anthers.
+Flowering is from August to September.
 Photo by Alan Horstmann

-Lachenalia violacea is distributed in the northwest Cape and Namaqualand where it is found in various habitats, but often in rocky places.
-It flowers late winter into spring.
+Lachenalia violacea Jacq. is distributed in the northwest Cape and Namaqualand where it is found in various habitats, but often in rocky places.
+It flowers late winter into spring (July to September).
+Growing from 10 to 35 cm high with variable leaves, the bell shaped flowers are on long pedicels, bluish green at the base with magenta or purple tips and exserted anthers.
 The first photo taken by Bob Rutemoeller of plants in Alan Horstmann's collection and the next two photos by Bob Rutemoeller and Mary Sue Ittner taken early morning near Middlepos in the Roggeveld in September 2006.
 Photos 4-5 were taken by Cameron McMaster in the Roggeveld September 2011.
 The last photo was taken by Cameron McMaster in the Nieuwoudtville Reserve in the Bokkeveld Plateau.

-Lachenalia viridiflora W. F. Barker This species has turquoise flowers and is an early bloomer, blooming in winter.
-It is found on granite outcrops in the southwest Cape.
+Lachenalia viridiflora W. F. Barker is found on granite outcrops in the Southwest Cape.
+This species flowers relatively early in the season (May to July).
+Growing from 8 to 20 cm high, it has two lanceolate leaves and turquoise shortly pedicellate urn-shaped flowers with anthers included.
 Compared with other species the color is remarkably uniform over the entire flower with just the tips of both inner and outer segments being markedly darker.
-It flowers relatively early in the season.
-The first photo by Digby Boswell and the next two photos taken by Susan Hayek at Telos Rare Bulbs Nursery owned by Diana Chapman.
+The first photo by Digby Boswell and the second from Rod Saunders.
+The third and fourth were taken by Susan Hayek at Telos Rare Bulbs Nursery owned by Diana Chapman.
 This Lachenalia is interesting to photograph because on the camera the turquoise color virtually glows.
 The final photograph by Pamela Slate shows bulblet formation on a leaf cutting.

 The photos below by Nhu Nguyen shows two different forms from above.
 Photos 1-2 show a very brightly blue colored form.
 Photos 3-4 show a form with green petal tips.

 Lachenalia youngii Baker is found in coastal areas in the southeast Cape.
-It has two leaves and bell-shaped flowers on long pedicels that are pale blue and pink with darker purplish pink markings.
+Growing from 7 to 30 cm high, it has two narrowly lanceolate leaves and bell-shaped flowers on long pedicels that are pale blue and pink with darker purplish pink markings.
+It flowers July-November.
 Photos from Cameron McMaster.

-Lachenalia zebrina is a striking species with one ovate pale arching green leaf that is banded with purple and creamy flowers fading to red on long pedicels.
+Lachenalia zebrina W.F.Barker is a striking species with one ovate pale arching green leaf that is banded with purple and creamy flowers fading to red on long pedicels.
 Anthers are well exserted.
 It is found on rocky clay flats in the Western Karoo.
+Plants grow 10 to 30 cm high and flowering is August to October.
 Photos by Bob Rutemoeller and Mary Sue Ittner taken of the leaves September 2006 near Middelpos in the Roggeveld.
 The third photo was taken by Rod Saunders.
 The last photo is of a plant growing in a disturbed area near the village of Loxton by Rogan Roth.

-Lachenalia zeyheri is a late blooming species that grows in marshes and seeps in the Northwest Cape.
-It has bell shaped white flowers with reddish brown or green markings.
+Lachenalia zeyheri Baker grows in marshes and seeps in the Northwest Cape and flowers September to October.
+Growing from 6 to 20 cm high, it has bell shaped shortly pedicellate white flowers with reddish brown or green markings.
+Anthers are included.
 The first two photos by Alan Horstmann and Mary Sue Ittner.
 The last two were taken in habitat near Blinkbergpas in the Western Cape by Andrew Harvie.